python/devguide/core-developers/responsibilities.rst

 As a result of the additional responsibilities they accept, core developers gain the privilege of being able to approve proposed changes, as well as being able to reject them as inappropriate.
-Core developers are also able to request that even already merged changes be escalated to python-dev for further discussion, and potentially even reverted prior to release.
+Core developers are also able to request that even already merged changes be escalated to :ref:`Discourse <discourse_discuss>` for further discussion, and potentially even reverted prior to release.

 Becoming a core developer isn't a binary "all-or-nothing" status - CPython is a large project, and different core developers accept responsibility for